Quasiaffine orbits of invariant subspaces for uniform Jordan operators: Introduction

-Related results for general operators of class $C_0$ can be found in \cite{B}, where it is proved that the quasisimilarity class of an invariant subspace is determined by the quasisimilarity class of the restriction $T|M$ if and only if $T$ has property (Q).
-Nilpotent operators of finite multiplicity have been considered in \cite{LM2}.
+Related results for general operators of class $C_0$ can be found in \cite{bercovici1991}, where it is proved that the quasisimilarity class of an invariant subspace is determined by the quasisimilarity class of the restriction $T|M$ if and only if $T$ has a certain finiteness property (namely property (Q) introduced in \cite{uchiyama1979}).
+Nilpotent operators of finite multiplicity have been considered in \cite{li1999}.
 In that context, it was proved that the quasisimilarity class of $M$ is determined by the quasisimilarity classes of the restriction $T|M$ and of the compression $T_{M^\perp}$ when either of those operators has multiplicity one.
-In fact, for any operator $T$ of class $C_0$ with the property that $T|M$ has multiplicity one, the weakly quasiaffine orbit of the invariant subspace is determined by the quasisimilarity classes of $T|M$ and $T_{M^\perp}$ (see \cite{BS2}).
+In addition, the authors of \cite{li1999} considered a combinatorial object (a sequence of partitions) known as a \textit{Littlewood-Richardson sequence} which encodes the relationships that must hold between the Jordan models of $T$, $T|M$ and $T_{M^\perp}$ (see also \cite{bercovici1998}, \cite{bercovici2005} and \cite{li1998}).
+Using these objects, they prove that for multiplicity at least three, the quasisimilarity classes of $T|M$ and $T_{M^\perp}$ are not enough to determine the quasisimilarity class of $M$.
+From a slightly different point of view, it was proved in \cite{bercovici1998} that if $M_1$ and $M_2$ are cyclic invariant subspaces for $T$, then they must be quasiaffine transforms of a common cyclic invariant subspace $N$ (in other words, $M_1$ and $M_2$ lie in the same weakly quasiaffine orbit) whenever the restrictions (respectively, the compressions) of $T$ to $M_1$ and $M_2$ are quasisimilar.

+The objects we will be concerned with in this work are the so-called uniform Jordan operators: that is operators of the form